 According to the Battery Park City Master Plan of 1979, Battery Park City was envisioned not to be a self-contained community, but rather a neighborhood woven into the fabric of this great city.
-Through its contributions, the Authority is deeply committed to the mission of providing resources for the good of all neighborhoods throughout the City.
+Through its contributions, the Authority is deeply committed to the mission of providing resources for the good of neighborhoods across the five boroughs.